0xdials/dotfiles_i3/README.md

-quick i3 setup for arch
+simple dotfiles for and i3 arch setup